-DESCRIPTION: Our operations are subject to various domestic and foreign health, safety and environmental laws, regulations and requirements, including those related to climate change.
+TIME HORIZON: Short, medium and long term DESCRIPTION: Our operations are subject to various domestic and foreign health, safety and environmental laws, regulations and requirements, including those related to climate change.
 Increased global focus on climate change may result in the imposition of new or additional regulations or requirements applicable to, and increased financial and transition risks for, our business and industry.
-A number of government authorities and agencies have introduced, or are contemplating, regulatory changes to address climate change, including the regulation and disclosure of GHG emissions.
+Many government authorities and agencies have introduced, or are contemplating, regulatory changes to address climate change, including the regulation and disclosure of GHG emissions.
 The outcome of new legislation or regulation in the U.S. and other jurisdictions in which we operate may result in fees or restrictions on certain activities or materials and new or additional requirements, including to fund energy efficiency activities or renewable energy use and to disclose information regarding our GHG emissions performance, renewable energy usage and efficiency, waste generation and recycling rates, climate-related risks, opportunities and oversight and related strategies and initiatives across our global operations.
 Compliance with these climate change initiatives may also result in additional costs to us, including, among other things, increased production costs, additional taxes, additional investments in renewable energy use and other initiatives, reduced emission allowances or additional restrictions on production or operations.
-We may not be able to timely recover the cost of compliance with such new or more stringent laws and regulations, which could adversely affect our results of operations, cash flow or financial condition.
-Despite our efforts to timely comply with climate change initiatives, implement measures to improve our operations and execute on our related strategies and initiatives, any actual or perceived failure to comply with new or additional requirements or meet stakeholder expectations with respect to the impacts of our operations on the environment and related strategies and initiatives may result in adverse publicity, increased litigation risk, and adversely affect our business and reputation, which could adversely impact our results of operations, cash flow and financial condition.
+We may not be able to timely recover the cost of compliance with such new or more stringent laws and regulations, which could adversely affect the results of our operations, cash flows or financial condition.
+Despite our efforts to timely comply with such initiatives, implement measures to improve our operations and execute on our related strategies and initiatives, any actual or perceived failure to comply with new or additional requirements or meet stakeholder expectations with respect to the impacts of our operations on the environment or on our customers or employees and related strategies and initiatives may result in adverse publicity, increased litigation risk and adversely affect our business and reputation, which could adversely impact our results of operations, cash flows and financial condition.

 We expect health, safety and additional environmental laws, regulations and requirements to be increasingly stringent upon our industry in the future.
-Our costs to comply with these laws, regulations and requirements may increase as they become more stringent in the future, and these increased costs may adversely affect our results of operations, cash flow or financial condition.
+Our costs to comply with these laws, regulations and requirements may increase as they become more stringent in the future, and these increased costs may adversely affect the results of our operations, cash flows or financial condition.

-As environmental footprinting at the product level becomes increasingly important, the possibility of carbon thresholds for products may occur.
+As environmental footprinting at the product level becomes increasingly relevant, the possibility of carbon thresholds for products may occur.
 We have already seen examples of this for other building materials in various regions around the world.
-Although our innovation and R&D efforts, combined with our life cycle assessment program, are expected to assist in mitigating the adverse impact of such potential carbon limits, certain product types or product lines could be affected, requiring substantial product reformulations.
+Although our innovation and research and development (R&D) efforts, combined with our life cycle assessment (LCA) program, are expected to assist in mitigating the adverse impact of such potential carbon limits, certain product types or product lines could be affected, requiring substantial product reformulations.

-Sherwin-Williams participates in various regional and industry trade associations such as the American Coatings Association (ACA); the European Council of the Paint, Printing Ink and Artists' Colours Industry (CEPE); the Retail Industry Leaders Association (RILA); the National Association of Manufacturers (NAM); and groups such as the U.S. Green Building Council (USGBC).
+Sherwin-Williams participates in various regional and industry trade associations such as the American Coatings Association (ACA); the European Council of the Paint, Printing Ink and Artists' Colours Industry (CEPE); the Retail Industry Leaders Association (RILA); the National Association of Manufacturers (NAM); and groups such as the U.S. Green Building Council.
 This active involvement demonstrates our commitment to collaborate and share ideas within the industry and other groups about the connection points between public policy and our focus on technical innovation.
 This engagement also informs the development of our strategies for addressing current and emerging trends, risks and opportunities and complying with applicable laws, regulations and requirements relating to the environment and climate change.